Dacetylan/ci-poc-lorawan/gateway/Gateway.md

 Congratulations!
 You ar now connected to your Raspberry Pi and can start using it.
 To make things easier in the future you can also set a static ip-addres for your RPi.
 This way the ip-addres is always the same.
 You can follow <a href="https://www.makeuseof.com/raspberry-pi-set-static-ip/">this guide</a> to set it up.
+Be aware this can sometimes create issues in the local network when the ip-addres is already taken.

 TIP: It is recommanded to run an update every time you start your RPi.
 To do this type the following command: `sudo apt-get update && sudo apt-get -y upgrade`